The Unlicense is intended as a public domain dedication. I don’t think you should use it, but should prefer CC0 or possibly 0BSD instead. Here’s why.

 As noted, basically all relevant parties that have expressed an opinion recommend Creative Commons Zero (SPDX identifier CC0-1.0) instead, as better‐drafted and more thorough.

 The OSI specifically have not expressed an opinion; I bet they’re all thinking it, but it’s a delicate matter that they can’t say out loud because they haven’t approved CC0.
-That looks to be more political than anything else; ⅌ Wikipedia’s summary: Creative Commons applied, some people got antsy about consequences of it explicitly saying patent rights are out of scope, and Creative Commons withdrew their submission—my guess without having read the precise history is that they got fed up with the silliness and didn’t care all that much about OSI approval anyway.
-And then some years later, OSI did eventually approve the Unlicense, which, making no mention of patents, is in precisely the same boat.
+That looks to be more political than anything else; ⅌ Wikipedia’s summary (and also an OSI FAQ): Creative Commons applied, some people got antsy about consequences of it explicitly saying patent rights are out of scope, and Creative Commons withdrew their submission—my guess without having read the precise history is that they got fed up with the silliness and didn’t care all that much about OSI approval anyway.
+And then some years later, OSI did eventually approve the Unlicense, which, making no mention of patents, should be in precisely the same boat.
 Go figure.
 [One amusing result of all this is that the Switchmode Developer Agreement (part of a project led by the inestimable Kyle Mitchell) defines Open License as “a form public license approved by the Open Source Initiative as an open source license, or the Creative Commons CC0 1.0 Universal form license”.]

 The matter of patents is particularly interesting because where patents may be involved, a public domain dedication like Unlicense or CC0-1.0 is actually less permissive than an attribution‐only license that includes a patent grant, such as the Blue Oak Model License 1.0.0 [Again work led by Kyle Mitchell; seriously, check out everything he’s done, there’s a lot of interesting stuff there in the realm of software and making money and law.]
 (SPDX identifier BlueOak-1.0.0) which, incidentally, you should use instead of the likes of Apache-2.0 and MIT.